mousepawmedia/devdocs/source/tools/gitarc.rst

 Copy the entire contents of the file.
 Be sure to **close without modifying the file!**

-On Phabricator, click the Wrench icon in the upper right corner, and click :guilabel:`Personal Account Settings`.
+On Phabricator, click your profile picture towards the right of the top menubar, and click :guilabel:`Settings`.
 From the menu pane on the left, select :guilabel:`SSH Public Keys`.

 Next, click :guilabel:`SSH Key Actions` (upper-right) and